Campaign And Line Item Budget¶

 Evenly (EVEN) pace: the line item spends its budget evenly within this line item flight dates.

-By default the Spend the budget evenly checkbox is inactive.
+By default the Spend the campaign budget evenly through the campaign term checkbox is inactive.
 If the budget is not set on the campaign level, BidCore only takes the line items budget and pacing into consideration.

 There are possible cases that suggest assigning line items with the ASAP spend to campaigns with the EVEN spend.
 In these cases the line item spend is limited by the minimal pacing of the campaign or the line item.
 For example, if an EVEN campaign has a budget of $100 for 100 days and an assigned ASAP line item with an equal budget, the line item won’t be able to spend more than $1 a day, thus its spend is limited by the spend pacing of the campaign.
 At the same time, in case an ASAP line item budget is less than its parent EVEN campaign budget for one day (in the example above, less than $100/100 = $1/day), the line item is able to spend all its budget ASAP.